Do You Need Insurance for a Classic Car?

 Enclosed, climate-controlled garage

-New performance vehicles with limited production runs, including certain Corvettes and Ferraris, may qualify under some programs based on collector interest even when they're under 20 years old.
+New performance vehicles with limited production runs, including certain Corvettes and Ferraris, may qualify under some collector programs based on collector interest even when they're under 20 years old.

 Classic Car Insurance vs. Standard Auto Insurance

+Classic car insurance and standard auto insurance cover the same basic liability and physical damage categories, but they differ in how much you get paid after a total loss.
 Standard policies pay actual cash value, which subtracts depreciation from the vehicle's worth at the time of the claim.
-Classic car policies pay agreed value, an amount locked in with the insurer at the start of the policy.
+Classic car policies pay an agreed value, an amount locked in with the insurer at the start of the policy.
 If your car is totaled, you receive that full amount with no depreciation applied.

 Feature